Beta decay transition: Gamow-Teller

+The Gamow–Teller transition is a pseudovector transition, that is, the selection rules for beta decay caused by such a transition involve no parity change of the nuclear state.

+The spin of the parent nucleus can either remain unchanged or change by ±1.
+However, unlike the Fermi transition, transitions from spin 0 to spin 0 are excluded.

-Mixed Fermi and Gamow–Teller decay
+Mixed Fermi and Gamow–Teller

 Due to the existence of the 2 possible final states, each β decay is a mixture of the two decay types.
 This essentially means that some of the time the remaining nucleus is in an excited state and other times the decay is directly to the ground state.

 Unlike Fermi transitions, Gamow–Teller transitions occur via an operator that operates only if the initial nuclear wavefunction and final nuclear wavefunction are defined.

 The Isospin and Angular Momentum selection rules can be deduced from the operator and the identification of allowed and forbidden decays can be found.